MouryaRaviKumar/wanderlust-hotels-app/README.md

-# Wanderlust - A Full-Stack Vacation Rental Platform
+# Wanderlust - A Full-Stack Accommodation Guide

 Wanderlust is a full-stack web application that allows users to browse, list, and review vacation rental properties.
 Built with a robust MVC (Model-View-Controller) architecture, it ensures a clean separation of concerns and scalable code.